Tony Luke's

-Tony Luke's is an American-based cheesesteak restaurant that was founded in 1992 by Tony Lucidonio, Sr. and his sons, Tony Luke Jr. and Nicky Lucidonio at its original location at 39 East Oregon Avenue in South Philadelphia.
+Tony Luke's is an American-based cheesesteak restaurant that was founded in 1992 by Tony Lucidonio and his sons, Tony Luke Jr. and Nicky Lucidonio at its original location at 39 East Oregon Avenue in South Philadelphia.
 The franchise has since expanded, with 16 locations in Pennsylvania and New Jersey, one location each in Washington, DC, Maryland & Texas as well as one in Bahrain.

 History

 In the early 1990s Luke, Jr., his father and his brother, Nicky, bought a property near the expressway in South Philadelphia.
 The restaurant opened on February 3, 1992.
 The restaurant did not initially serve cheesesteaks until six months after opening due to popular demand.
 To avoid competition with other local businesses, the original Tony Luke's stand offered a more diversified menu, offering hoagies and other fare, along with cheesesteaks.
 Luke Jr. soon took over the store's marketing.

 Eventually, the business grew to include several locations in the Philadelphia area and a line of frozen sandwiches.
 Through a partnership with Rastelli Foods Group, the business now has several franchised locations in Bahrain.
 On January 21, 2019, the restaurant announced that they will be opening 7 locations in New York City.
 The first location opened on April 3, 2019 in Brooklyn, New York on Flatbush Avenue.

 In July 2020, the owner Anthony Lucidonio Sr. and his son Nicholas were indicted on federal tax fraud charges.
 They are accused of failing to report over $8 million of income from 2006 to 2016.
 They are also accused of paying employees in cash to avoid payroll taxes.
 The Lucidonios dispute the criminal charges.